Last Updated on 05.12.2022

 To soak, take a pan or pitcher to the sink and get the tap water as hot as you can handle.
 Fill it halfway and place candles in the container so they are submerged but not too deep.
 Continue letting a slow and steady flow of hot water flow while the candles soak.

-Step four: test the candles
+Step four: test

 When you take your candles out of the water, they will be very pliable and perfect for shaping.
 Before working with them anymore though, it’s best to test how soft they are by placing a sheet of paper under one end and slowly pushing down on the other until it bends in half.
 If it is not bendy enough then return to step two!